The number of overseas Filipino workers have continuously been increasing in number over the years.

 If it goes unchecked, debt can easily pile up as credit card companies impose a hefty penalty for delinquent cardholders.
 Lack of foresight and fiscal discipline could drown an OFW to a debt trap that’s difficult to overcome especially if the only income source is the monthly salary.
 Worse, if the OFW loses his or her job, that sole source is gone.
 Meanwhile, debt not only remains but can also balloon to unimaginable levels.

 They refuse to prepare for a return to the Philippines

 When OFWs are already acclimatized to life abroad, it’s difficult to let go.
 They can earn more, they are healthy and young, and they have plenty of opportunities abroad, so why go home?

 Sometimes returning home may not be according to an OFW’s plan.
-They were made redundant and job contract was terminated, they figured in an accident at work and was rendered disabled or they were diagnosed of a chronic disease that need immediate attention.
-In such cases an OFW is forced to return back to the Philippines and deal with the ordeal.
+They were made redundant and job contract was terminated, they figured in an accident at work and was rendered disabled or they were diagnosed with a chronic disease that needs immediate attention.
+In such cases, an OFW is forced to return back to the Philippines and deal with the ordeal.
 Their lack of preparation meant that OFW’s are back to square one with no immediate next step in mind.

 As they say, failing to prepare is preparing to fail.

 So even if you are not yet planning to return to the Philippines in the near future, prepare a contingency plan in case your return is sooner than you intended.
 Allocate some money for your eventual return, invest in a tract of land, or get an insurance policy to help secure your future, because you are not an OFW forever.

 Which among these things are you guilty of?
 It’s important to acknowledge our weaknesses when it comes to financial matters as OFWs.
 By identifying our attitudes and personalities about managing our finances, we help ourselves overcome them and lead towards a progressive life abroad.